bulletmark/cdhist/README.md

 AUR](https://aur.archlinux.org/packages/cdhist/) and skip to the next section.

-Ensure `python3-pip` is installed.
+Ensure `python-pip` is installed.
 Bash and python 3.4 or later are required.

 Note [cdhist is on PyPI](https://pypi.org/project/cdhist/) so you can just type `sudo pip3 install cdhist`.
-Or do the following:
+Or do the following to install from this repository:

 ```
 git clone http://github.com/bulletmark/cdhist